ichelash/cmi/README.md

 # Maintenance

-This is a simple maintenance page feel free to use it !
+This is a simple coming soon page feel free to use it !

 ## How to install